In Defense of WeWork’s Community-Adjusted EBITDA

 Don't have an account?
 Sign up!

-Zak Tracy almost 3 years ago
+Zak Tracy over 3 years ago

 Almost feels like community adjusted ebitda is closer to gross margin than anything.